domysh/CTFsub/README.md

 ---

-CTFsub now have another face, and will be easy to use and comfortable **This new version of CTFsub is still in development, so it's not usable yet.**
+CTFsub now have another face, and will be easy to use and comfortable.
+**This new version of CTFsub is still in development, so it's not usable yet.**

 ## Some screenshots

-The first view of the web interface
+Flag submit configuration

 <img src="./screen0.png">

-Config screen - Teams' IPs input
+Teams' IPs configuration

 <img title="" src="./screen1.png" alt="">